gaffarelj/VKI_MarsABE/utils/README.md

  * `SA_frac`: fraction of the solar panel areas that actually collects solar radiation, defaulted to 0.7042.
  * `SA_eff`: solar panel efficiency, defaulted to 0.29.
  * `EPS_eff`: Electric Power System efficiency, defaulted to 0.89.
- * `S_t`: area of the throat at the end of the air-breathing inlet in m2.
+ * `S_t`: area of the throat at the end of the air-breathing inlet in m2, defaulted to 0 (no inlet).
- * `comp_ratio`: ratio between the free-stream density and the density at the end of the air-breathing inlet.
+ * `comp_ratio`: ratio between the free-stream density and the density at the end of the air-breathing inlet, defaulted to 1 (no compression).
+ * `battery_total`: total capacity of the battery in Wh, defaulted to 0 (no battery).
+ * `battery_eff`: global efficiency of the battery (used to scale the power that is put in it, not out of it).
+ * `power_frac_battery`: fraction of the power to actually put in the battery (the remainder is estimated to be used by other sub-systems).
+ * `keep_battery_frac`: fraction of the battery that is to never be used, and be kept as a reserve, defaulted to 0.3.
+ *
 The [sat_models.py](sat_models.py) script also contains two dictionaries of pre-defined satellites: `satellites` and `satellites_with_tank`.

 ## Thrust